levietcuong2602/oauth-test/README.md

      }
      return tokenUtil.generateRandomToken();
      };
+5. Run `yarn migrate` to migrate database
+6. Run `yarn seed` to insert data to database
-5. Run `yarn authServer` to boot up the oauth 2.0 server
+7. Run `yarn authServer` to boot up the oauth 2.0 server
-6. Run `yarn devAuth` to boot up the oauth 2.0 server in dev mode.
+8. Run `yarn devAuth` to boot up the oauth 2.0 server in dev mode.
 This will enable hot reloading when your code changes.
-7. Run `yarn test` to run unit tests that cover all implemented grants
+9. Run `yarn test` to run unit tests that cover all implemented grants
    - For verbose output, modify `level` in `auth/tests/setup.js` to be `DebugControl.levels.ALL`

 [back](#top)